Solaireis/CWC-Application-Security-Project/README.md

 ---

 ## Forked Project for IT2555 App Security Project [4 members]

-This project consists of us making a web application using Flask as its framework.
+This project consists of us making a SECURE web application using Flask as its framework.

 **Group Members:**
 >1.
 Eden (Group Leader)